API-Ninjas/API-Ninjas-basic-example-web/README.md

 ## Getting Started

-Once you download the code, run `python3 app.py` to launch the local server and type `127.0.0.1:5000` into any browser URL bar to view the web app.
+Once you download the code, run `python3 app.py` from a terminal window to launch the local server and type `127.0.0.1:5000` into any browser URL bar to view the web app.

 ### License